Journeygault/Timmins_V3/readme.md

 - [x] Users can update on the Ticket table
 - [x] Users can delete on the Ticket table
 - [x] Add, Update, Delete functionality is only available to admins
+- [x] Connected to Users Table allowing a ticket to be connected to a specific user.

 #### Qualitative
 - [X] Pages are styled and responsive